THE FULL MONTEVERDI

 One of the most moving collections of Renaissance vocal music brought to life as a contemporary drama specifically for the screen.

 Our critically acclaimed film of The Full Monteverdi premiered on Sky Arts on Christmas Day 2007 and went on to be broadcast in a dozen countries, in addition to festival and cinema screenings in the UK and beyond; including the Sker Kinekor multiplexes of South Africa and New Zealand’s Rialto network.
 Naxos released the DVD globally.
-The film was recently recommended by Classic FM as the third most important music-film of all time, second only to The Pianist and Amadeus.

 Written and directed by John La Bouchardière